dhis2/training-docs/content/android/tg_maps.md

 ### Capturing Program Stage coordinates in Android

-* Open Immunization program
+* Open the Immunization program
 * Either Search for a tracked entity or Create a New Registration.

 ![](images/geospatial/image2.png)
 ![](images/geospatial/image1.png)

-* Open Immunization Stage
+* Open the Immunization Stage
 * Click on Add New

 ![](images/geospatial/image7.png)